 Joining the Library

-Lancaster University staff and students are automatically registered with the library - you need your university card to borrow from the library.
-We welcome external borrowers - please see the information below on how to join.
+Lancaster University staff and students are automatically registered with the Library - you need your University card to borrow from the Library.
+We welcome Community Members to join for free - please fill out our Community Membership form to join or renew your membership.
+For more detailed information, please browse the relevant sections below.

 - Lancaster University Staff